AlexJosephWeb/MySQL/README.md

 ?>
 ```

 Using PDO (PHP Data Objects) is the newest and most robust of them.
-PDO has a consistent interface across many different types of database, uses an object-oriented approach, and supports more features offered by newer databases.
+PDO has a consistent interface across many different types of database, uses an object-oriented approach, and supports more features offered by newer databases. ***Read more https://code.tutsplus.com/tutorials/why-you-should-be-using-phps-pdo-for-database-access--net-12059***

 ```
 <?php